-- 1. Leadership & Commitment (Arweinyddiaeth ac Ymrwymiad) - 2.
-Understanding the Mental Health & Wellbeing needs of Pupils and Staff - 3.
-Involvement & Engagement (Cynnwys ac Ymgysylltu) - 4.
-Workforce (Gweithle) - 5.
-Relationships (Perthnasoedd) - 6.
-Help & Support (Help a Gwasanaethau Cymorth) - 7.
-School Environment & Ethos (Amgylchedd Ysgol ac Ethos) - 8.
-Curriculum (Cwricwlwm)
+- 1. Leadership & Commitment

+- 2. Understanding the Emotional & Mental Well-being of Learners and Staff

+- 3. Involvement & Engagement

+- 4. Workforce

+- 5. Relationships

+- 6. Help & Support Services

+- 7. School Environment & Facilities

+- 8. School Ethos & Environment

+- 9. Curriculum

-Local Healthy School Promoting Officers will support schools in identifying areas of strength and areas of development within their Self Evaluation Tool, ensure that schools select priority areas for their Implementation Plans, monitor school progress in relation to developing priority areas, share good practice amongst schools and signpost them to key partners and agencies that can support them further.
+Local Health & Well-being Promoting School Officers are currently supporting schools in identifying areas of strength and areas of development within their Self Evaluation Tools, ensuring that schools select priority areas for their Implementation Plans, monitor school progress in relation to developing priority areas, share good practice amongst schools and signpost them to key partners and agencies that can support them further.
 Officers will also inform colleagues within the Education Department and the Health Improvement Division of any Well-being trends identified through School Self-Evaluations to ensure that the appropriate support can be provided to schools.
-The Scheme has also produced a Support Package for schools in relation to this agenda to ensure that the Self Evaluation Tool is completed effectively and remains to be a continuous process.
+The Programme has also produced a Support Package for schools in relation to this agenda to ensure that the Self Evaluation Tool is completed effectively and remains to be a continuous process.

-For further information on the Healthy Schools Scheme please contact Catrin Rees, Lead Healthy Schools Co-ordinator: CLRees@carmarthenshire.gov.uk or Shan Thomas, Healthy Schools Co-ordinator: ShEThomas@carmarthenshire.gov.uk
+For further information on the Health & Well-being Promoting Schools Programme please contact Catrin Rees, Lead Healthy Schools Co-ordinator: CLRees@carmarthenshire.gov.uk or Shan Thomas, Healthy Schools Co-ordinator: ShEThomas@carmarthenshire.gov.uk